Houdini 20.5 Nodes Copernicus nodes

 active

-A Mono layer specifying a region of pixels to use for the histogram.
-Only pixels where the active layer is greater than or equal to 0.5 will contribute to the histogram.
+A layer that specifies a region of pixels to use for the histogram.
+Only pixels where the active layer is greater than or equal to 0.5 contribute to the histogram.

 Outputs